Gen I Capture Mechanics

 The most interesting Pokémon for most people when it comes to catch rate calculations are of course legendaries and other very difficult-to-catch Pokémon.
 As it happens, the R/B/Y legendaries - Articuno, Zapdos, Moltres and Mewtwo - all have the standard legendary catch rate of 3.
 This means that if we visualize our chances in the spirit of the above visualization, we get this:

 The visualization is here very illustrative, specifically because it shows just how tiny the chance the game will bother to even look at the HP is - doesn't the status portion look pretty huge in comparison?
-Indeed: the chance that R1 is less than the status variable is three times greater than the chance it's within the white area when the legendary is poisoned, burned or paralyzed, and more than six times greater if it's asleep or frozen.
-And that's just the chance it's going to check the HP factor at all, remember; the status matters even more comparatively when getting into the white area doesn't mean a guaranteed capture.
 Let's crunch some numbers to see this, assuming for the sake of the example that we're throwing an Ultra Ball at a level 70 full-health Mewtwo with an HP IV of 7 (238 total HP):

-As you can see, even a lesser status effect makes you nearly ten times more likely to capture it, and nearly twenty times more so if it's asleep or frozen.
-The lesson is clearly to always inflict status on legendaries.
+As you can see, even a lesser status effect makes you nearly ten times more likely to capture it, and capture is nearly twenty times more likely if it's asleep or frozen.
+The lesson is clear: always inflict status on legendaries.
+Always.

 So wait, you think.
 Status matters this much before the HP is even checked?
 What does that mean for the effectiveness of lowering a legendary's HP, in comparison?
 Let's continue throwing Ultra Balls at that same Mewtwo after lowering its HP some instead of statusing it:

 Here you can see both how the HP factor cap results in the exact same chance of capturing Mewtwo at 79 HP and at 1 HP and how the change is honestly pretty minuscule, compared to the massive improvement you get by inducing even one of the lesser status afflictions.
-(This shouldn't come as a surprise - as we calculated earlier, the HP factor caps at three times the full-health HP factor for Ultra Balls, so inevitably you're only to get three times the original tiny chance.)
+(This shouldn't really come as a surprise - as we calculated earlier, the HP factor caps at three times the full-health HP factor for Ultra Balls, so inevitably you're never going to get more than three times the original tiny chance by just lowering HP.)
 In fact, let's take a look at our chances with a 1 HP sleeping Mewtwo, compared to a full-health one: